Ago3/Adversifier/README.md

 # Adversifier

 Official repository for the Adversarial Attacks against Abuse (AAA) evaluation tool.
-AAA is a new evaluation metric that better captures a model's performance on certain classes of hard-to-classify microposts, and for example penalises systems which are biased on low-level lexical features.
+AAA is a new evaluation metric for abuse detection systems that better captures a model's performance on certain classes of hard-to-classify microposts, and for example penalises systems which are biased on low-level lexical features.

 ## Setup
 <!-- Add other requirements: nltk, sklearn -->